 Have you ever wondered why baseball gloves are so expensive?
 The answer is simple: it’s all about the material that goes into it and the brand.
 The most expensive ones are made of great quality real leather, whereas the cheaper ones are usually made of inferior synthetic materials.
-Similarly, super-pricey items might actually a comparable quality with a cheaper one, the difference being the brand.
+Similarly, super-pricey items might actually have a comparable quality with a cheaper one, the difference being the brand.

 You will notice that a baseball glove has a higher quality when the manufacturers and producers use higher-grade leather, a better construction, and a better design.
 All these characteristics will enhance the durability of the glove and help the ball into and out of the pocket.
-The ones with superior quality are usually made of heavy leather that will take some time to break-in.
+The ones with superior quality are usually made of heavy leather that will take some time to break in.
 Generally, they do not have palm pads and Velcro adjustments.
 Other options include synthetic leather, softened, oil-treated leather, or lighter leather.

 Real heavy-leather baseball gloves